 After World War II the communists took over Poland and branded Irena (for her underground activity and the saving of Jews) a Fascist.
 When communism fell in Poland, Irena was elderly and the story had been suppressed many years.
 This is the major reason and there are other lesser answers to this complex question.
 Importantly, Yad Vashem recognized Irena in the 1960’s.

 When did Irena’s story become more widely known?

-In 2001, the Life in a Jar students, Mr. Conard, his wife, and several adults went to Poland, to meet Irena and interview many.
+In 2001, the Life in a Jar students, Mr. Conard, and several adults went to Poland, to meet Irena and interview many.
 The Polish Daily News, USAToday, CNN and others covered the story.
 Irena’s name has increased one hundred fold on the Internet, and in writings around the world.
 The students continue performing Life in a Jar around the world, and continue working with press outlets to share the story of Irena Sendler.

 How many times have the students performed ‘Life in a Jar?’